On behalf of Melehy & Associates LLC posted in wage & hour laws on Wednesday, October 10, 2018.

 What can you do?

 Laws that apply to wages and benefits can be difficult to understand.
-If you think you are owed money for unused vacation time, contact an attorney who has experience in this area of employment law.
+If you think you are owed money for unused vacation time, contact a lawyer who has experience in this area of employment law.

 *This information on this blog is not nor is it intended be legal advice.
-You should consult an attorney for individual advice regarding your particular situation.
+You should consult a lawyer for individual advice regarding your particular situation.